meltonlogan615/meltonlogan615/README.md

 - Love pre-Julian through Imerpial Roman history
 - Never met a dog, cat, or any other type critter that I didn't want to be buddies with
 - European & SE Asian candy bars are preferred to US candy bars
-- Prefer tea (black or green) to coffee
+- Prefer tea (black or green) to coffee.

 ---